YosysHQ-Docs/AppNote-109/docs/source/index.rst

 *specifies a behavior of the system*.
 This term is confusing because is similar to the definition of *property*.
 In fact, both *assert* and *property* refer to the same thing.
 The inconsistency is mainly because the term *assertion* is adopted in ABV, and *property* in FPV.
-BV is more widely adopted, so the term assertion is used in a more "traditionalist" way.
+ABV is more widely adopted, so the term assertion is used in a more "traditionalist" way.

 Another way to define an assertion is as an unambiguous design behavior